ollavrova/django-magazine/README.md

-# magazine
+# Online magazine

-django application, Django 1.11.14, Python 3.5
+This example of django application provides REST API for online magazine with next functional:

+- create a user with one of 3 roles: writer, editor and supervisor by custom auth system(without username, just email and password);
+- authenticate a user and get auth token;
+- get approved posts list;
+- search posts;
+- get all posts(by token auth);
+- get all post for writer_id(by token auth)
+- get user profile(by token auth);
+- create a post(by token auth);
+- get post list(by token auth)
+- get post list with pagination and offsets/limits(by token auth);

-There is implemented a swagger UI - http://127.0.0.1:8000/doc/ and added custom user profile - used email/password auth instead username.
+There is an implemented a swagger UI - http://127.0.0.1:8000/doc/

-# Endpoints:
+# Endpoints list:

 - login - http://127.0.0.1:8000/rest-auth/login/
 - create a user and get token - http://127.0.0.1:8000/api/userprofile